Hvass-Labs/TensorFlow-Tutorials/.github/ISSUE_TEMPLATE.md

 Most of the problems people are having are already described in the [installation instructions](https://github.com/Hvass-Labs/TensorFlow-Tutorials/blob/master/README.md).

+You should first make a serious attempt to solve your problem.
+If you ask a question that has already been answered elsewhere, or if you do not give enough details about your problem, then your issue may be closed immediately.
+Please don't waste my time!

 ## Python 3.5

 These tutorials were developed in **Python 3.5** and may give strange errors in Python 2.7